 According to the Illinois Crash Facts and Statistics, there were 319,146 crashes involving motor vehicles in Illinois in 2018.
 While less than one percent of the wrecks accounted for fatalities, over 20% resulted in injury.

 Auto accidents in Illinois are often related to human error.
-If a driver fails to focus on the road for even a moment, they could lose control of their vehicle, strike a car near them, or hit a pedestrian or bicyclist.
+For example, if a driver fails to focus on the road for even a moment, they could lose control of their vehicle, strike a car near them, or hit a pedestrian or bicyclist.
 This is especially true in more urban areas where pedestrians, motor vehicles, and other modes of transportation interact closely with each other.

 If you’ve been injured in a wreck, a New Lenox car accident lawyer can help you determine why your crash happened and what you’ve lost as a result.

 Trucking companies and truck drivers deliver goods and services all around the country on a daily basis.
 Because of that, a lot of tractor-trailers are on the road at any given time.
-When a vehicle as large as a 18-wheeler strikes another vehicle, those involved are likely to sustain serious injuries like head trauma, spinal cord damage, burns, and more.
+When a vehicle as large as an 18-wheeler strikes another car, those involved are likely to sustain severe injuries like head trauma, spinal cord damage, burns, and more.

 While semi crashes involving trucks only accounted for 3.8% of all motor vehicle crashes in Illinois in 2018, they accounted for more than 11% of fatal crashes.
 Fatal crashes usually happen at high speeds and in inclement weather.

-If you’ve been involved in a tractor trailer accident, determining liability can be a challenge.
-That’s why it’s important to work with a New Lenox truck accident lawyer.
+If you’ve been involved in a tractor-trailer accident, determining liability can be a challenge.
+That’s why it’s essential to work with a New Lenox truck accident lawyer.
 We’ll be able to determine who caused your collision—whether it was the trucker, trucking company, or truck manufacturer.

-Motorcyclists recognize the inherent dangers of riding a motorcycle, but there are preventative and safety measures they take to reduce their risk of getting into accident.
-Unfortunately, that doesn’t mean that those in other types of vehicles are watching out for motorcycles.
+Motorcyclists recognize the inherent dangers of riding a motorcycle, but they take preventative and safety measures to reduce their risk of getting into an accident.
+But, unfortunately, that doesn’t mean that those in other vehicles are watching out for motorcycles.